antor44/livestream_video/README.md

 'whisper.cpp' itself is not available in the repositories of major Linux distributions, despite its reputation for being significantly more efficient than OpenAI's original implementation.
 It can only be installed via PyPI—a repository for Python software—or Homebrew, a non-traditional package manager.

 The absence of precompiled 'playlist4whisper' packages on the project’s webpage is due to frequent updates and optional hardware-specific optimizations in the underlying 'whisper.cpp' program.
 By providing the source code, users can adapt to these ongoing changes and tailor performance optimizations to their hardware and preferences.

+Additionally, Linux distributions are very different, even Python environments, and it is not easy to support every one, especially with this project that depends on numerous other libraries and programs.

-Additionally, "playlist4whisper" relies on the included bash script "livestream_video.sh".
+Another question is that "playlist4whisper" relies on the included bash script "livestream_video.sh".
 This script can be executed independently, supporting accessibility technologies.
 It can also run on Linux terminals without a desktop environment and potentially be used as a server application in multi-instance and multi-user scenarios, making it versatile for various use cases.
 By providing the source code, advanced users can review or customize the programs to suit their specific requirements and environments.

 **Q: What's the use of the loopback ports?
 Could I see my videos from the internet?**